-We are subject to the information and periodic reporting requirements of the Exchange Act and, in accordance therewith, file periodic reports, proxy statements and other information are available for inspection and copying at the public reference room and website of the SEC.
-Such periodic reports, we maintain a website at www.ultragenyx.com.
+We are subject to the information and periodic reporting requirements of the Exchange Act and, in accordance therewith, file periodic reports, proxy statements and other information with the SEC.
+Such periodic reports, proxy statements and other information are available for inspection and copying at the public reference room and website of the SEC referred to above.
+We maintain a website at www.ultragenyx.com.
 The reference to our website address does not constitute incorporation by reference of the information contained on our website, and you should not consider the contents of our website in making an investment decision with respect to our common stock.